oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/699_size/9_mm_id_20_mm_od_6_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 699 Size 9 Mm Id 20 Mm Od 6 Mm Depth
+# Hardware Bearing 600 Series 699 Size 9 mm Id 20 mm Od 6 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base